 If multiple input configurations are available for a box type, a drop-down list is shown on the right of the corresponding row.
-Expand the row using the vertical button to view the inputs and the filter settings available for each input.
+Expand the row using the value button to view the inputs and the filter settings available for each input.

 Each row of the table can be expanded or collapsed.
-Use the $\overline{}$ and $\overline{}$ buttons to expand and collapse all of them.
+Use the $\overline{\phantom{a}}$ and $\overline{\phantom{a}}$ buttons to expand and collapse all of them.

 Configuration files may also include custom filter settings, such as beam-steering filters from third-party software.
 If active, such filters will be indicated by an OVERRIDE label.
-In this case the \square reset button can be used to return to default filter settings.
+In this case the $\square$ reset button can be used to return to default filter settings.

-The Affilters button opens the FILTER STAGE window for the selected input.
+The A filters button opens the FILTER STAGE window for the selected input.
 Each input of a loudspeaker or of an array element can have its own filter settings applied.
 All of the standard signal processing elements are available for that purpose (see section 9.4).